AI Tools.

 How we look at fill mask models

 Download count alone is a thin signal — it conflates "people trying it" with "people running it in production."
-For ModernBERT-base specifically: 8,281,489 downloads — solid usage, but you may need to read source code rather than tutorials when something goes wrong.
+For ModernBERT-base specifically: 10,127,181 downloads tracked on HuggingFace — this is a well-trodden path, you'll find StackOverflow answers and Colab notebooks for almost any error message.
 Pair that with the engagement read above, the date of the most recent issue activity, and a 30-minute trial run on your own evaluation set before deciding whether ModernBERT-base earns a place in your stack.

 Frequently asked questions